scality/Zenko/docs/docsource/reference/command_reference/s3api_commands/create-multipart-upload.rst

 .. note::

    After you initiate multipart upload and upload one or more parts, you must either complete or abort multipart upload.
-S3 Connector only frees up the parts storage after you either complete or abort multipart upload.
+Zenko only frees up the parts storage after you either complete or abort multipart upload.

 See also: `AWS API Documentation